apache/doris-website/docs/ecosystem/flink-doris-connector.md

 14. **org.apache.flink.table.api.SqlParserException when using doris.filter.query: SQL parsing failed. "xx" encountered at row x, column xx**

 This problem is mainly caused by the conditional varchar/string type, which needs to be quoted.
 The correct way to write it is xxx = ''xxx''.
 In this way, the Flink SQL parser will interpret two consecutive single quotes as one single quote character instead of The end of the string, and the concatenated string is used as the value of the attribute.
 For example: `t1 >= '2024-01-01'` can be written as `'doris.filter.query' = 't1 >=''2024-01-01'''`.
+After Connector 1.6.0, FlinkSQL can implement automatic predicate and projection pushdown.

 15. **Failed to connect to backend: http://host:webserver_port, and BE is still alive**